Delays in non-urgent repairs

 - keep pets away from the repair operative

-In this section you can find information about how to request a repair for your council home and what timescales you can expect for repairs.
+In this section, you can find information about how to report a repair for your council home and what timescales you can expect for repairs.